Constraints imposed by the partial wave amplitudes on the decays of $J=1,2$ mesons: Acknowledgement

 \section{Acknowledgement}

-We are thankful to Udit Raha for useful discussions.
+We are thankful to U. Raha and A. Koenigstein for useful discussions.
 F. G. and V. S. acknowledge financial support through the Polish National Science Centre (NCN) via the OPUS project 2019/33/B/ST2/00613.
+F.G. acknowledges also support from the NCN OPUS project no. 2018/29/B/ST2/02576.
+E.T. acknowledges financial support through the project AKCELERATOR ROZWOJU Uniwersytetu Jana Kochanowskiego w Kielcach (Development Accelerator of the Jan Kochanowski University of Kielce), co-financed by the European Union under the European Social Fund, with no. POWR.03.05.00-00-Z212/18.